KK MZT Skopje

-MZT Skopje Aerodrom (МЗТ Скопје Аеродром) is a basketball club based in Skopje, North Macedonia.
+MZT Skopje Aerodrom (МЗТ Скопје Аеродром) is a professional basketball club based in Skopje, North Macedonia.
 The club competes in the Macedonian League and ABA League.
 The club's home ground is Jane Sandanski Arena, but due to small capacity, the matches in the ABA League and EuroCup between 2012 and 2014 were played in Boris Trajkovski Arena.
 Since the 2014–15 season, all matches are held in the renovated Jane Sandanski Arena.

-In its history, MZT Skopje has won the Macedonian championship twelve times, the Macedonian Cup thirteen times, and the Macedonian Super Cup eight times.
+In its history, MZT Skopje has won the Macedonian championship twelve times, the Macedonian Cup fourteen times, and the Macedonian Super Cup eight times.

 The club was a founding member of the Adriatic Basketball Association in 2015.
 In November 2020, the club's shares were transferred to the Slovenian club KK Koper Primorska.